 The original tags are also included on your fork.
 You can change or remove them in your settings.

-The “All” view of your Pens and Projects in your Dashboard includes forks.
-But, you can choose to exclude them if you want to focus on your original work.
+The “All” view of your Pens and Projects in Your Work includes forks.
+But, you can choose to exclude them, or you can choose to show only your forked Pens.

-To exclude forks from your Dashboard view, select “All My Pens (No Forks)” or “All My Projects (No Forks”) from the “View Filter” menu.
+To exclude forks, select “All My Pens (No Forks)” or “All My Projects (No Forks”) from the “View” menu.
+To see only forks select “Fork” from the view menu.

 Forks on Your Profile